lsy0855/DRN-CSKT/README.md

 # DRN-CSKT
 our model code in DRN_CSKT.
-Training and testing in pykt.
-the link of pykt is https://pykt.org/
+The method of training and testing in pykt. the link of pykt is https://pykt.org/